 What Should I Use On My New Tattoo Instead Of Vaseline?

 There are many lotions, creams and ointments available that are suitable to use on a new tattoo.
-However, you mustn’t use anything that contains strong or harsh chemicals or ingredients as these can cause damage to the sensitive area.
+However, you mustn’t use anything that contains strong or harsh ingredients, as these can cause damage to the sensitive area.

 Products containing artificial scents and colorings can also cause problems as they are commonly known to cause irritation to new tattoos.

-However, most skin-sensitive lotions that contain natural ingredients are generally fine to use on new tattoos due to their lack of artificial additives or harsh chemical ingredients.
+However, most skin-sensitive lotions that contain natural unscented ingredients are generally fine to use on new tattoos as long as they don’t contain artificial additives or harsh chemical ingredients.

 Finally, there are also many products on the market that are created specifically for use on new tattoos.